 Turn up on time

-It goes without saying, first impressions count so make sure you're dressed smart for your work placement.
+First impressions count, so make sure you're dressed smartly for your work placement.
 It doesn't matter if you're going to a trendy design agency in Manchester where the directors wear jeans.
 You'll still make a better impression if you consider your appearance.
 Iron your clothes, polish your shoes and don't dress too casually.
 If in doubt, don't be afraid to call and check the dress code in advance.

 This is not a dress rehearsal

 Treat your work placement like a proper job.
 Turn up on time, dress smart, show eagerness and willingness to learn.
 Offer to help as much as possible.
 Ask questions – lots of them!
-And don't dash out of the door at 5pm if the rest of the office is still working.
-Offer to help or even just make a round of drinks.
-By becoming part of the team, you'll leave a solid and lasting impression.
+And don't dash out of the door at 5 pm if the rest of the office is still working.
+Offer to help or even make a round of drinks.
+By becoming part of the team, you'll leave a stable and lasting impression.

 Leave the attitude at home!
 You might think you know it all.
 The fact is, you've still got plenty to learn.
-In fact, you'll never stop learning and developing throughout your entire career.
+You'll never stop learning and developing throughout your entire career.
 Remember, no one likes a know-it-all.
 Be humble and open to learning as much as possible during your placement.

 It's worth keeping a diary during your work placement.
-This will help you to add details to your CV once your work placement is complete.
-Take notes of your successes and achievements throughout.
+It will help you to add details to your CV once your work placement is complete.
+Take notes of your successes and achievements.

 Take on more responsibility